 EOPS Counselor Meeting Requirement

 EOPS students are required to meet with their EOPS counselor three times during each semester (fall/spring).
-Students are also required to meet with EOPS counselor one time during each intersession (winter/summer).
+Students are also required to meet with EOPS counselor one time during each intersession (winter/summer), if registered.
 This counseling requirement must be met regardless of student’s registration status (i.e. registered in less than 12 units), and student’s academic standing (i.e. probation/dismissal).
 Counselors may request additional visits, if needed.